Billionaire coal executive and philanthropist Chris Cline dies at 60

 Breaking News Emails

-Chris Cline, the billionaire West Virginia coal executive and philanthropist, died Thursday, West Virginia officials said.
-He was 60.
+Six others also died in the crash including Cline's daughter, friends and the pilot, attorney Brian Glasser told NBC News.

-West Virginia Gov. Jim Justice and Evan Jenkins, a justice on the state Supreme Court, both confirmed that Cline, the founder of Foresight Energy of St. Louis, one of the nation's biggest coal companies, had died Thursday.
+West Virginia Gov. Jim Justice and Evan Jenkins, a justice on the state Supreme Court, both paid tributes to Cline, the founder of Foresight Energy of St. Louis, one of the nation's biggest coal companies.

-The Associated Press reported that Cline and six other people were killed when their helicopter crashed in Walker's Bay, in the Abaco Islands, on its way from the Bahamas to Florida.
+In a tweet, Justice called Cline "a very close friend" and a "superstar."

+"Chris Cline built an empire and on every occasion was always there to give," the governor said.
+"What a wonderful, loving and giving man."

-Bahamian police confirmed that seven people — four females and three males — were killed when a helicopter crashed about near Grand Cay in the Abaco Islands on Thursday while on its way to Fort Lauderdale, Florida.
+Bahamian police confirmed that seven people — four females and three males — died when the helicopter crashed near Grand Cay in the Abaco Islands on Thursday while on its way to Fort Lauderdale, Florida.
+Police didn't release the names of the victims.

-Officers and residents of Grand Cay discovered the aircraft, which had taken off at about 2 a.m. local time, overturned in 16 feet of water on Thursday afternoon, police said.
+Officers and residents of Grand Cay discovered the aircraft, which had taken off at about 2 a.m.
+ET, overturned in 16 feet of water Thursday afternoon, police said.

-Police didn't identify the victims, and NBC News couldn't immediately confirm that Cline was aboard the helicopter that crashed.

-Justice called Cline "a very close friend" and a "superstar" on Twitter.
+Jenkins posted on Facebook that he was "heartbroken to learn that Chris Cline, his daughter, friends and pilot lost their lives in a tragic accident."

+"His life's story was one of hard work, love of family and caring support for others," he added.

 Forbes magazine put his personal wealth at $1.8 billion at the time of his death.

-He also donated millions of dollars to his alma mater, Marshall University in Huntington, West Virginia, whose athletic complex is named in his honor.
+He also donated millions of dollars to his alma mater, Marshall University in West Virginia, where the athletic complex is named in his honor.

 "Our hearts are heavy with the terrible news this evening of the passing of prominent Son of Marshall Chris Cline," Jerome Gilbert, the university's president, said in a statement Thursday.